 Most windows come with locks that are pre-installed.
 Remove these locks and install newer locks with deadbolts to make your windows impenetrable.
 Ensure that your window lock is visible from outside so that it acts as a deterrent to burglars wishing to smash or jimmy your window open.
 Window pin locks are easy to install, cost-effective, and are easily visible from the outside.
 They are also difficult to open or smash.

 Install sash locks that suitably fasten window sashes and prevent unauthorized entry through unsecured windows.
 Sash locks can be fitted to the casement, single hung, or double hung windows for better safety and security.
+It’s best to talk to a locksmith to check your window locks are safe.

 Install motion sensitive lights